mmerabet42/Dyne/README.md

 - tiny_obj_loader (header only library for loading OBJ files)
 - stb_image (header only library for loading images)

-Now go to the build directory (`mkdir build` if it doesn't exist) then execute `cmake ..`, a Makefile will be generated; do `make` and then `sudo make install`.
+Go to the build directory (`mkdir build` if it doesn't exist) then execute `cmake ..`, a Makefile will be generated; do `make` and then `sudo make install`.

-- Now, the Dyne library must have been installed, you can start using it.
+At this point the library must have been installed, we can start using it.

 ## Example